 Bernini gives the classic myth a Roman spin.
 Two young boys are shown as putti, children who sometimes appear as cherubs or cupids.
 The goat looks almost motherly.
 The sculpture is typical of Bernini’s preference for sculptural groupings.

-Antonio Canova, Pauline Borghese as Venus, 1808
+12. Antonio Canova, Pauline Borghese as Venus

-Commissioned by Camillo Borghese, Canova’s ''Venus Victorious'' is a Neo-Classical marble statue of a semi-nude, reclining Pauline Bonaparte.
+Commissioned by Camillo Borghese, Canova’s Venus Victorious is an utterly beautiful Neo-Classical marble statue of a semi-nude, reclining Pauline Bonaparte.
 She was the flirtatious and promiscuous sister of Napoleon, who married Camillo Borghese.

 The golden apple in her hand identifies her as Venus.
 Venus was the goddess who won history’s first beauty contest.
 Originally, Canova intended to depict her as Diana.
 But Borghese insisted on Venus.
 In fact, the Borghese family believed they were descended from the heroic founder of Rome, Aeneas, the son of Venus.